 Students may withdraw from a full-term course after the drop deadline and before the end of the 12th week of class.
 A grade of "W" is assigned for course withdrawals.
-Course withdrawals are official on the date students withdraw from the course online or written notice is received by the Office of the Registrar (https://www.bethel.edu/registrar/).
+Course withdrawals are official on the date students withdraw from the course online or written notice is received by the Office of the Registrar.

 Students may withdraw from a half-term course after the drop deadline and before the end of the 6th week of class.
 A grade of "W" is assigned for course withdrawals.
-Course withdrawals are official on the date students withdraw from the course online or written notice is received by the Office of the Registrar (https://www.bethel.edu/registrar/).
+Course withdrawals are official on the date students withdraw from the course online or written notice is received by the Office of the Registrar.

-Students may withdraw from an interim course or other course less than five weeks in length after the drop deadline and before the end of the 17th day of the term.
+Students may withdraw from a January session course or other course less than five weeks in length after the drop deadline and before the end of the 17th day of the term.
 A grade of "W" is assigned for course withdrawals.
-Course withdrawals are official on the date students withdraw from the course online or written notice is received by the Office of the Registrar (https://www.bethel.edu/registrar/).
+Course withdrawals are official on the date students withdraw from the course online or written notice is received by the Office of the Registrar.